 4.6 An additional tipYou had best note down some overflights at your residence and compare them with our curves.
 If you live in the neighbourhood of one of the measurement stations, you will soon develop a feeling for the interpretation of the curves.

 5. Flight Tracks (not in all regions possible)

-In the noise-graph you will find a yellow beam "Flight tracks" if there are flight tracks in our database.
+In the noise graph you will find a yellow horizontal bar "Flight tracks" if there are flight tracks in our database.

-After a left mouse-click in this beam, we show you all flight tracks of the selected time (±7,5 min).
+After a left mouse-click in this bar, we show you all flight tracks of the selected time (±7,5 min).